What Is the Best Hardwood Floor Glue or Adhesive for Your Money?

 The Plop and Slide Down Method With Water Based Adhesives:

-Another benefit to using water based adhesives is that they respond well to the "banana effect" of some engineered hardwoods.
+Another benefit to using water-based adhesives is that they respond well to the "banana effect" of some engineered hardwoods.
 The banana effect is when the wood doesn't appear to be totally secured to the subfloor.
-With urethane adhesive, there is very little corrective measure that you can take.
-However, with water based adhesive, you can simply add a weight to the plank or section in question and after it has dried, the effect will be a stronger, more solid glue-down.
+With urethane adhesive, there are very little corrective measures that you can take.
+However, with water-based adhesive, you can simply add a weight to the plank or section in question, and after it has dried, the effect will be a stronger, more solid glue-down.

 How to Install a Glue-Down Engineered Hardwood Floor

 Water-based adhesives are also easier to clean up; all you need is a damp rag (use a little water) before you start the adhesive set and after the floor is cured, use mineral spirits.